Camp FAQs

 We take camper well-being seriously and staff receive training on supporting mental health and group living.
 Additional support needs are handled case by case.

-When you fill out the registration form, please be as specific as possible about what your camper needs so we can assess whether we can support them safely.
+When future registration opens, families should be as specific as possible about support needs so our team can assess whether we can support the camper safely.

 Important notes: